unocss/unocss/README.md

 ## Acknowledgement

-UnoCSS is made possible thanks to the insprations from the following projects:
+UnoCSS is made possible thanks to the inspirations from the following projects:

 > in alphabet order